 - Destruction of one’s airway (due to puncture or slicing wounds)

 The shock of such a horrific incident is not likely to fade anytime soon, but your opportunity to bring the matter before the courts may expire quicker than you might think.
-Contact the Pennsylvania wrongful death lawyers of Lowenthal & Abrams, Injury Attorneys, P.C. today at 610-667-7511.
+Contact our legal team to discuss your options if your loved one passed away from a deadly animal attack in Philadelphia.